 Look at before-and-after photos.
 Photos of plastic surgeons’ actual patients can provide a good sense of the types of results the doctor considers aesthetically pleasing.
 It’s helpful to find women with bodies similar to yours.
 One of the misconceptions patients occasionally have is that breast augmentation can change the entire body, rather than just the breasts.

 My primary job as a plastic surgeon is to use my expertise to help you select breast implants that will best suit your goals.
-Factors such as your body’s frame, the amount of breast tissue you currently have, the quality of your breast skin, and your lifestyle all need to be considered when choosing implants.
+Factors such as your body’s frame, the amount of breast tissue you currently have, skin quality, and your lifestyle all need to be considered when choosing implants.

-That’s why I recommend that patients don’t spend too much time focusing on the specific size and type of implant or whether they want them inserted above or behind the pectoral muscles.
+This is why I advise patients not to spend too much time trying to decide on exact implant size, type, or placement on their own.
 Some patients decide they really like the results of a friend’s augmentation and say they want the same implants.
 But every patient’s body is unique, and the size and type of a friend’s implants may not be right for you.
-It’s important to trust your surgeon’s judgment and be confident that he or she understands your cosmetic goals.

 I’d be happy to answer any questions you have about breast augmentation during a consultation.
 You can contact us using the online form or call us at either (416) 925-7337 (Toronto) or (905) 743-9888 (Oshawa) to schedule an appointment.